BBS-contact/BBS-Open-System/integrity/transparency/index.md

 To create a public trust environment where:

-- people can verify key records,
+- people can verify key records
-- institutions operate under open accountability,
+- institutions operate under open accountability
-- corruption becomes impossible to hide,
+- corruption becomes impossible to hide
-- decisions are no longer made in secrecy,
+- decisions are no longer made in secrecy
-- and truth becomes a shared public asset.
+- truth becomes a shared public asset

 Transparency is not a feature —
 it is a structural principle of BBS.